dpendolino/markdown-cv/index.md

 `2022-Present`
 **Staff Security Engineer**, *Ibotta, Inc*, Denver, Colorado, USA

-* Migrated the Gradle Enterprise set up from Sandbox to a production account by transitioning it from a ad-hoc EC2 instance to running as infrastructure-as-code in the appropriate Kubernetes cluster
+* Championed best practices by migrating the Gradle Enterprise set up from Sandbox to a production account by transitioning it from a ad-hoc EC2 instance to running as infrastructure-as-code in the appropriate Kubernetes cluster
-    * Worked with the Mobile team to encourage self service and ownership if their own assets
+    * Lead cross-team effort with the Mobile team to encourage self service and ownership of their own assets
 * Lead development and use of [steampipe](https://steampipe.io/) to quickly meet SOX and SOC2 deadlines
-* Created Kubernetes Red Team Workshop based on the [kubernetes-goat](https://madhuakula.com/kubernetes-goat/) project
+* Greatly improved platform security by creating a Kubernetes Red Team Workshop based on the [kubernetes-goat](https://madhuakula.com/kubernetes-goat/) project
-* Lead initiative for discovering personally identifying information across terabytes of data store in S3 using AWS Macie
+* Improved companywide privacy practices by leading initiative for discovering personally identifying information across terabytes of data store in S3 using AWS Macie

 `2021-2022`
 **SecDevOps Engineer**, *Spring Health*, New York, USA